-1.1 Previous Work
+A. Previous Work

 In slicing floorplan, researchers proposed various soft-block shaping algorithms.
 Stockmeyer [1] proposed the shape curve representation used to capture different shapes of a subfloorplan.
 Based on the shape curve, it is straightforward to choose the floorplan solution with the minimum cost, e.g., minimum floorplan area.
-In [2], Zimmermann extended the shape curve representation by considering both slicing line directions when combining two blocks.
+Zimmermann [2] extended the shape curve representation by considering both slicing line directions when combining two blocks.
 Yan et al. [3] generalized the notion of slicing tree [4] and extended the shape curve operations.
 Consequently, one shape curve captures significantly more shaping and floorplan solutions.

-Different from slicing floorplan, the problem of shaping soft blocks to optimize the floorplan area in non-slicing floorplan is much more complicated.
-Both Pan et al. [5] and Wang et al. [6] tried to extend the slicing tree and shape curve representations to handle non-slicing floorplan.
+Different from slicing floorplan, the problem of shaping soft blocks to optimize the floorplan area in nonslicing floorplan is much more complicated.
+Sutanthavibul et al. [5] formulated the shaping problem as a mixed integer linear program.
+Because it is quite time consuming to solve it optimally, the original problem was divided into multiple smaller subproblems each of which contained 10-12 blocks.
+As a result, each sub-problem was solved optimally, but the optimality of the solution on the original problem was not guaranteed.
+Both Pan et al. [6] and Wang et al. [7] tried to extend the slicing tree and shape curve representations to handle nonslicing floorplan.
 But their extensions are limited to some specific nonslicing structures.
-Instead of using the shape curve, Kang et al. [7] adopted the bounded sliceline grid structure [8] and proposed a greedy heuristic algorithm to select different shapes for each soft block, so that total floorplan area was minimized.
-Moh et al. [9] formulated the shaping problem as a geometric programming and searched for the optimal floorplan area using standard convex optimization.
-Following the same framework as in [9], Murata et al. [10] improved the algorithm efficiency via reducing the number of variables and functions.
+Instead of using the shape curve, Kang et al. [8] adopted the bounded sliceline grid structure [9] and proposed a greedy heuristic algorithm to select different shapes for each soft block, so that total floorplan area was minimized.
+Moh et al. [10] formulated the shaping problem as a geometric programming and searched for the optimal floorplan area using standard convex optimization.
+Following the same framework as in [10], Murata et al. [11] improved the algorithm efficiency via reducing the number of variables and functions.
 But the algorithm still took a long time to find a good solution.
-In [11], Young et al. showed that the shaping problem for minimum floorplan area can be solved optimally by Lagrangian relaxation technique.
-Lin et al. [12] changed the problem objective to minimizing the half perimeter of a floorplan, and solved it optimally by the min-cost flow and trust region method.
+Young et al. [12] showed that the shaping problem for minimum floorplan area can be solved optimally by Lagrangian relaxation technique.
+Lin et al. [13] changed the problem objective to minimizing the half perimeter of a floorplan, and solved it optimally by the min-cost flow and trust region method.

-All of the above shaping algorithms for non-slicing floorplan were targeting at classical floorplanning, i.e., minimizing the floorplan area.
+All of the above shaping algorithms for nonslicing floorplan were targeting at classical floorplanning, i.e., minimizing the floorplan area.
 But, in the nanometer scale era classical floorplanning cannot satisfy the requirements of hierarchical design.
-In contrast, fixed-outline floorplanning [13] enabling the hierarchical framework is preferred by modern ASIC designs.
-In [14], Adya et al. introduced the notion of slack in floorplanning, and proposed a slack-based algorithm to shape the soft blocks.
+In contrast, fixed-outline floorplanning [14] enabling the hierarchical framework is preferred by modern ASIC designs.
+Adya et al. [15] introduced the notion of slack in floorplanning, and proposed a slack-based algorithm to shape the soft blocks.
 Such shaping algorithm was applied inside an annealing-based fixed-outline floorplanner.
-There are two problems with this shaping algorithm: 1) It is a simple greedy heuristic, in which each time every soft block is shaped to use up all its slack
+There are two problems with this shaping algorithm.